Maintenance

 Why Is Predictive Maintenance in Aviation and Aircraft Important?

-Aviation maintenance involves a lot more than just tightening a few screws.
-Complex aircraft require specialised equipment and parts, which can be expensive to keep in stock “just in case”.
-Predictive maintenance and aviation maintenance software solutions predict when a certain part is needed and when repairs need to be carried out with the help of algorithms and statistics.
+Aviation maintenance involves a lot more than tightening a few screws.
+Complex aircraft need specialised equipment and parts that are expensive to keep on a shelf "just in case."
+Predictive maintenance and aviation maintenance software solutions use algorithms and statistics to predict when a part will be needed and when a repair is due.

 The Three Types of Airline Phases